 3. Go In a New Direction

 Rather than being stifled by these rules, look at this as an opportunity.
-Worrying about what the FDA thinks about your products or how you’re going to advertise your CBD products makes you seem gimmicky.
-Don’t fall into that trap.
+Do you worrying about what the FDA thinks about your products or how you're going to advertise your CBD products?

 Look at this as an opportunity to talk about the great things that your products have to offer aside from CBD.
 Don't compromise the quality of your products, but expand on your offerings.
 When the FDA finally comes around, you'll be perfectly poised to unleash your products onto the world and let people know about them.